Jemilius13/LITA_CAPSTONE_PROJECT2/README.md

-PROJECT 1C: SALES PERFORMANCE ANALYSIS FOR A RETAIL STORE USING POWERBI
+PROJECT 2C: CUSTOMER SEGMENTATION FOR A SUBSCRIPTION SERVICE using POWERBI
 ---------------------------
 I am creating a dashboard that visualizes the insights found in Excel and SQL.
 This project involves analyzing customer data for a subscription service to identify segments and trends.
 Your goal is to understand customer behavior, track subscription types,and identify key trends in cancellations and renewals.